"The Great Chef: Celebrities": Where do you send the supplies that are left over in the kitchen? This is the unusual place

-This June 22, “The Great Chef: Celebrities” premieres its second season in Latin America and the participants are ready to start recording.
-Due to the reception of the public, Giacomo BocchioNelly Rossinelli and Javier Masías were summoned as the jury and Jose Pelaez as the reality show host.
-However, several doubts have been created among Peruvian viewers, who wonder where the supplies that are not taken from the waiver go.
-In this note, we reveal what its purpose is.
+This June 22, “The Great Chef: Celebrities” will launch its second season in Latin America and the participants have already started with the recordings.
+Due to the reception of the public, Giacomo BocchioNelly Rossinelli and Javier Masías were summoned as the jurors, and Jose Pelaez as the reality show host.
+However, viewers are left wondering where the ingredients that weren’t consumed during the prep challenges go.
+In this note we reveal its purpose.

 YOU CAN SEE: José Peláez, host of “El gran chef: famous”: what is his surprising foreign ancestry?